Juniper/terraform-provider-mist/docs/resources/site_wlan.md

 page_title: "mist_site_wlan Resource - terraform-provider-mist"
 subcategory: "Wi-Fi Assurance"
 description: |-
-  This resource manages the Site Wlans.The WLAN object contains all the required configuration to broadcast an SSID (Authentication, VLAN, ...)
+  This resource manages the Site Wlans.
+  The WLAN object contains all the required configuration to broadcast an SSID (Authentication, VLAN, ...)
 ---

 # mist_site_wlan (Resource)

-This resource manages the Site Wlans.The WLAN object contains all the required configuration to broadcast an SSID (Authentication, VLAN, ...)
+This resource manages the Site Wlans.
+The WLAN object contains all the required configuration to broadcast an SSID (Authentication, VLAN, ...)

 ## Example Usage